Summer School 2025

 Cell divisions in Arabidospis root © Katia Belcram

-At the end of the Summer School, the experiences of all participants will be confronted in a general discussion, to expose the differences and possible advantages of the imaging technologies approached.
+At the end of the Summer School, the experiences of all participants was confronted in a general discussion, to expose the differences and possible advantages of the imaging technologies approached.

-> Participant flash-talks and poster session (5 hours): each participant will give a short “get to know me” flash talk at the beginning of the Summer School.
-The poster session will be organized to allow each participant to discuss his/her poster and to see all posters.
-It will finish with a general discussion and a “best” poster prize
+> Participant flash-talks and poster session (5 hours): each participant gave a short “get to know me” flash talk at the beginning of the Summer School.
+The poster session was organized to allow each participant to discuss his/her poster and to see all posters.

 > Social activities